thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-07-back-to-the-future-how-to-reset-revert-and-remove-git-commits.md

 ## Conclusion

 Git is a difficult tool to master.
-Unfortunately, the best method to understand how it operates is to have a thorough understanding of how the staging, indexing and the remote repository work in conjunction.
-A fellow work colleague gave me some great advice to learning git.
+Unfortunately, the best method to understand how it operates is to have a thorough understanding of how the staging, indexing, and the remote repository work in conjunction.
+A fellow work colleague gave me some great advice about learning git.
 I told her that I had read all these articles and watched videos about how to use git correctly.
 She said, _"why don't you just create a throw-away repository, and actually try it"_.
-It was amazing advice, and how I actually learnt git.
+It was amazing advice, and how I actually learned git.